Mishieck/parawait/docs/quick-start.md

 })();
 ```

+The function `doubleNumber` doubles a given `number` and returns the result.
+Output is set to `"multiple"` because all the outputs are expected to be returned.

 ## Search

-We are going to find a post that match a particular search string in an array of posts.
+Search for posts that match a particular search text in an array of posts.

 ```js
 (async () => {